Manishkatel/periodic_table/README.md

   10. Biological & Environmental Properties (3 properties)
   11. Classification Properties (3 properties)
 - **Element Images**: Display element images with fallback placeholders
+- **Quiz System**:
+  - Select up to 2 elements to take an interactive quiz
+  - 10 questions per quiz (5 questions per element when 2 elements selected, or 10 questions for a single element)
+  - 20 unique questions generated dynamically for each element based on their properties
+  - Questions cover atomic number, symbol, name, group, period, block, category, atomic mass, protons, neutrons, electrons, and more
+  - View detailed results with correct/incorrect answers and score percentage
+- **Element Comparison**:
+  - Compare any two elements side-by-side in a comprehensive table
+  - Shows differences in atomic properties, periodic properties, physical properties, and electronic properties
+  - Highlights which element has greater/lower values for numeric properties
+  - Includes summary section with key information about both elements
 - **Modern UI**: Built with React, Tailwind CSS, and Three.js for 3D visualization

 ## Tech Stack